-5. Mark where to cut the screws.
-(Fig. 7.10).
+4. Mark where to cut the screws.
+(Fig. 7.13).

-6. Remove the screws together with the spacer/spacers (Fig. 7.11).
+5. Remove the screws together with the spacer/spacers and lockplate (Fig. 7.14).

-7. Cut the screw where the mark is (Fig. 7.12).
+6. Cut the screw where the mark is (Fig. 7.15).
+It is very important that the fitter checks that

 It is very important that the fitter checks that the length of the bolts are correct.
 If bolts are too short to reach through all the threads - they will not have the strength to carry the loads required.
 If bolts are too long the batteries or other wheel chair components can be damaged.
 If necessary replace with longer bolts, or shorten them.

-8. Apply Loctite 222 (or an equivalent product) onto the screw (Fig. 7.13).
+7. Apply Loctite 243 (or an equivalent product) onto the screw (Fig. 7.16).

-Attach the five screws together with the plastic spacer/ spacers (to prevent the batteries from coming into contact with the nuts) and the lock plate on the underside of the chassis box.
-Tightening torque: 16-18 Nm/13.3 lb.ft (Fig. 7.14).
+8. Attach the five screws together with the spacer/spacers, lock plate and stiffener plate (Tightening torque: 16-18 Nm/13.3 lb.ft).
+Then add plastic spacers (D) to prevent the batteries from coming into contact with the nuts (Fig. 7.17).